Ph.D. in Computer and Control Engineering, Politecnico di Torino Turin Italy.

 In 2015, Dr. Aram received a Ph.D. in Computer and Control Engineering from the Polytechnic University of Turin in Italy.
 His main project in Turin was dedicated to Low Power Wireless Sensor Networks using Neural Network techniques.
 It was carried out in the premises of the Neuronica Laboratory.

 Dr. Aram continued to pursue work in computer science, focusing on data analysis and data mining for healthcare and environmental applications.
-Positions he held in this field for three years include a collaborator researcher at the Eunice Kennedy Shriver National Institute of Child Health and Human Development at the National Institutes of Health (NIH), a postdoctoral fellowship at the University of Maryland School of Medicine’s Clinical and Translational Research Informatics Center (UMB – CTRIC), and a postdoctoral research position at the Energy Efficient High Performance Computing Lab at the University of Maryland (UMBC).
+He held several positions in this field for over the course of 3 years including: a collaborator researcher at the Eunice Kennedy Shriver National Institute of Child Health and Human Development at the National Institutes of Health (NIH), a postdoctoral fellowship at the University of Maryland School of Medicine’s Clinical and Translational Research Informatics Center (UMB – CTRIC), and a postdoctoral research position at the Energy Efficient High Performance Computing Lab at the University of Maryland (UMBC).

 As an expert in the field of computer science/machine learning, Dr. Aram continues his research on improving data used in healthcare and environmental applications.
 Additionally, throughout his time working in the field, Dr. Aram has built an impressive record of publications.
 He is also active in the scientific community as a peer reviewer for highly acclaimed journals.